luizbgomide/sovereign/spells.md

 The spell ends when the mage releases it, or up to a maximum of one day per caster level.
 If cast on himself, the mage cannot end it before the full duration expires.

-#### The Wind of Final Repose
-The mage designates a visible point within two hundred feet.
-A silent, invisible burst of soporific influence erupts from that point, targeting all living creatures within a twenty-foot radius.
-All such targets with 4 or fewer hit dice within that area fall unconscious instantly, and are roused only by damage or by a Main Action used to kick them awake.
-If not roused, they revive at the end of the Turn.
-Entities that do not sleep are immune to this spell.

 ### Level 2